 I am passionate about finding ways in which history relates to today, and isn't just the one-dimensional study of the past.
 I love telling people about random little historical facts, like the history of cuss words, ancient Greek myths, or American folklore.
 Although I was initially interested in studying history, I am now doing a self-designed major that focuses on the interaction between culture and individual identity.
 I chose this major because identity functions in every aspect of how we perceive ourselves and each other.
-Ultimately, I'm interested in applying my passions within the communications and marketing field.
+Ultimately, I hope to apply my interests within the communications and marketing field.
 I'm working two jobs involving these fields at Pacific, and they have quickly grown into a passion.
 In addition, I love to draw and paint, I'm involved in the professional language fraternity Omega Eta Epsilon as their Philanthropic Chair, and I am an editor for Pacific's literary magazine, Calliope.

 Ever since I first learned how to talk, I have been a storyteller.
 From the time I could first hold a pencil in my hands, I have been a writer.
 English language and literature has been a love and a passion my entire life, one which I am seeking to hone as an English major here at Pacific.
-However, I also saw college as an opportunity for me to branch out, leading me to triple minor in Spanish, Gender Studies, and Writing.
+However, I also saw college as an opportunity for me to branch out, leading me to triple minor in Spanish, gender studies, and writing.
 Ultimately, I want to make use of my interests as a university professor, allowing me to pursue my dream of writing while simultaneously inspiring the next generation of writers, readers, and creators.
-I hope to inspire people to see the incredible value of the humanities as a thread that ties together parts of our world.
+I hope to encourage people to see the incredible value of the humanities as a thread that ties together parts of our world.
 It is through them that we are truly able to understand ourselves and one another.
-I am already trying to put my beliefs into practice as the Editor-in-Chief of two publications (Odyssey and Calliope), the president of the professional language fraternity Omega Eta Epsilon, and a mentor at Pacific's student writing center.
+I am already trying to put my beliefs into practice as the Editor-in-Chief of two publications (Odyssey and Calliope), the president of the professional language fraternity Omega Eta Epsilon, and a mentor at Pacific's Student Writing Center.

 I have always liked stories, and that is part of the reason I became an English major.
 Stories gave me an interest in literature, history, and culture that led me to learn more about the world and humanity, and I would like to contribute to that tradition of storytelling.
 Before I came to the University of the Pacific, I was determined to write comic books and graphic novels.
-Recently, I have considered becoming a self-published writer instead, but I am still looking into how to go about that path.
-I like how stories not only are entertaining but how they reflect society or how they reflect the era that they were written in.
+Recently, I have considered becoming a self-published writer instead, but I am still figuring out how to go about that path.
+I like how stories not only are entertaining, but how they reflect society or the era that they were written in.
 I think the humanities keep society from making mistakes that societies in the past made, and they need to be treated with the same amount of respect as the STEM fields.
-Outside of the Humanities Scholars, I am currently the treasurer of Sigma Tau Delta, the copy editor for the Pacifican, a content creator for the Odyssey Online, and a literary editor for Calliope.
+Outside of the Humanities Scholars, I am currently the treasurer of Sigma Tau Delta, the copy editor for the Pacifican, a content creator for Odyssey, and a literary editor for Calliope.

 I was never one for numbers, so I took English seriously, and that led me to majoring in English with minors in teaching professions and ethnic studies.
 My end goal is to become a high school honors or AP English teacher.
 Pursuing education was actually a leap of faith for me, but I firmly believe teachers have a large influence on students and their character development.
 Coming from a city nicknamed "Little Saigon" in Southern California, attending UOP was a definite culture shock.
 I had never been in such a diverse community.
 Almost all my high school peers were interested in math and science, so I really stood out when I applied to colleges with an English major.
 As a society in general, I see a huge emphasis on STEM fields, when so much change happens in the humanities.
 I believe the humanities are the place for moving and shaking.
 Currently, I am the Lifestyles Editor at the Pacifican, on the literary editing team for Calliope, and a member of Sigma Tau Delta.